pi-hole/docs/docs/group_management/example.md

 192.168.0.102 |   Group 2 + Default   | doubleclick.net | **Yes**
 192.168.0.103 |   Group 3 + Default   | doubleclick.net | **Yes**

-Requests from all clients are blocked as the new whitelist entry is not associated with any group and, hence, is not used by any client.
+Requests from all clients are blocked as the new allowlist entry is not associated with any group and, hence, is not used by any client.

 ### Step 3